Hotels near Schneider Park

 Which hotels near Schneider Park offer free breakfast?

-Which hotels near Schneider Park have a pool?
+Which hotels near Schneider Park have an outdoor pool?

 Which hotels near Schneider Park offer free parking?